ACE-Genomics/wxspipe/README.md

 ```
 ## scripts

-The whole project are some scripts that use GATK and other tools to run WXS pipeline.
+The whole project is just a bunch of scripts that use GATK and other tools to run WXS pipeline.

    * fasta2cram.pl : Transform FASTA files to aligned HG38 CRAM files
    * fasta2vcf.pl : Launch WXS pipeline from FASTA to gVCF files